-Figure 10-5 shows when the database server executes the assign() function.
+The following figure shows when the database server executes the assign() function.

 Figure 10-5.
-Execution of the assign() Support Function
+Execution of the assign() support function

 When you INSERT a value of an opaque data type, the assign() function takes the opaque data type as an argument, performs whatever additional processing might be required, and returns the final opaque type value for the database server to store in the table.